 14. Protection of members

-A person who is a member, an acting member or is co-opted as an adviser to a committee is not personally liable for any Act done or omitted to be done in good faith in or in connection with the exercise or purported exercise of a function under this Act by the committee or by that person.
+A person who is a member, an acting member or is co-opted as an adviser to a committee is not personally liable for any act done or omitted to be done in good faith in or in connection with the exercise or purported exercise of a function under this Act by the committee or by that person.

 Part 4 — Compulsory fisheries adjustment schemes